jawadjouaher/jawadjouaher/README.md

 [linkedin]: https://www.linkedin.com/in/jawadjouaher/
+🌱 I’m currently in the final stage of my studies and simultaneously eager to embrace new learning opportunities.
+My focus lies in the exciting realms of IoT, coding, and networking—specifically in facilitating communication between robots.
+Engaged in collaborative team projects, we are exploring unique ideas aimed at creating efficient solutions with real-life applications
 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.